 • Smash and peel the garlic cloves and place them onto the baking sheet between the potatoes, then nestle fresh thyme sprigs among the potatoes as well.
 The fresh garlic and thyme act as aromatics and add some extra flavor.

 • Put the potatoes into the oven and bake them for 30 minutes.
-Don't open then oven to shake or toss the potatoes, just let them go.
+Don't open the oven to shake or toss the potatoes, just let them cook, undisturbed.

 • After 30 minutes, the potatoes should be nice and golden crisp on the outside and fork-tender within.